prismdreamfactory/chenco-wp/wp-content/plugins/wp-smushit/readme.txt

 == Screenshots ==

+1. Simple to get started with the Smush set up wizard.
-1. Watch as your image library is processed – up to 50 images at a time.
+2. Watch as your image library is processed – up to 50 images at a time.
-2. Set automatic smush to resize and optimize every image as it is uploaded.
+3. Set automatic smush to resize and optimize every image as it is uploaded.
-3. Smush will find and optimize images for you.
+4. Smush will find and optimize images for you.

 == Changelog ==

+= 3.4.1 =

+Fix: Upgrade from Free to Pro causing an error

+= 3.4.0 =

+- New: Option to ignore images from Smushing
+- New: CDN support for picture element
+- New: Lazy load for iframes
+- New: Lazy load compatibility with Block Gallery plugin
+- New: Lazy load compatibility with CoBlocks plugin
+- New: smush_cdn_custom_uploads_dir filter for use with custom upload directories in CDN
+- New: CDN support for images in data-original attribute
+- Enhance: Compatibility with WP Engine
+- Enhance: CDN support for custom UPLOADS directories
+- Enhance: Max width detection with CDN auto-resize functionality
+- Enhance: Lazy loading image format detection
+- Enhance: Lazy loading compatibility with AMP
+- Enhance: Lazy loading compatibility with Essential Grid
+- Enhance: Lazy loading compatibility with JetPack
+- Enhance: Integration settings pages UI, summary meta box UI
+- Enhance: Significantly increase performance on sites with large media libraries
+- Enhance: Support for WordPress 4.x
+- Enhance: Compatibility with Oxygen Builder
+- Enhance: Accessibility in modals
+- Fix: Undefined index PHP notices
+- Fix: Lazy loading not properly working on Bootstrap based themes
+- Fix: Lazy loading exclusion rules not working with active CDN
+- Fix: Failed parsing srcset attribute value since its w descriptor is invalid warnings
+- Fix: PHP warnings for getimagesize() disabled wrapper
+- Fix: UI conflict with Store Locator Plus plugin
+- Fix: CDN incorrectly resizing cropped images
+- Fix: Directory Smush permissions
+- Fix: NextGen gallery bulk Smush functionality
+- Fix: Network access control settings
+- Fix: Resize threshold not resetting when auto-resize is disabled

 = 3.3.2 =